-Quiet study spaces are available throughout the Library, however the first floor is a dedicated quite area.
+Quiet study spaces are available throughout the Library.
+The first floor is a dedicated quiet area.
 Users may retreat from the dynamic interactions occurring elsewhere in the Library to these areas designated for quiet.

 - Individual study carrels on the first and third floors.